Alabama NewsCenter

 Business

-Mobile wraps up 2016 with 4 percent increase in home sales compared...
+Morgan County closes 2016 with 8 percent growth in home sales compared...